ballerina-platform/ballerina-distribution/examples/http-client-bearer-token-authentication/http_client_bearer_token_authentication.md

 # HTTP client - Bearer token authentication

-A client, which is secured with Bearer token auth can be used to connect to a secured service.
-The client is enriched with the `Authorization: Bearer <token>` header by passing the `http:BearerTokenConfig` for the `auth` configuration of the client.
+An `http:Client` can be secured with bearer token authentication.
+This is achieved by enriching each request from the client with the `Authorization: Bearer <token>` header.
+The bearer token can be specified in the `auth` field of the `http:ClientConfiguration`.
+Use this to communicate with the service, which is secured with bearer token authentication.

 ::: code http_client_bearer_token_authentication.bal :::

 ## Prerequisites
- - Run a sample secured service.
+ - Run a sample secured service with bearer token authentication.

 Run the client program by executing the command below.